tdwg/bdq/tg2/_review/docs/bdqtest/index.md

 ### 3.1 Structure of Response (normative)

 Responses from each of the Tests MUST be structured data, and MUST NOT be simple pass/fail flags.
-The Response from a Test is an Assertion, which can form part of a data quality report or be wrapped in an Annotation, and MUST include the following three components:
+The Response from a Test is an `Assertion`, which can form part of a `Data Quality Report` or be wrapped in an `Annotation`, and MUST include the following three components:

-1. Response.result is the returned result for the Test, i.e., a numeric value for Measure Tests, a strictly controlled vocabulary value (consisting of "COMPLIANT" or "NOT_COMPLIANT" only) for Validation Tests, a strictly controlled vocabulary value ("NOT_ISSUE" or "POTENTIAL_ISSUE" only) for Issue Tests, a numeric value or a strictly controlled vocabulary value (consisting of exactly "COMPLETE" or "NOT_COMPLETE" for Measure Tests, and a data structure (e.g., a list of key value pairs) for proposed changes for Amendment Tests.
+1. `Response.result` is the returned result for the Test, i.e., a numeric value for `Measure` Tests, a strictly controlled vocabulary value (consisting of "COMPLIANT" or "NOT_COMPLIANT" only) for `Validation` Tests, a strictly controlled vocabulary value ("NOT_ISSUE" or "POTENTIAL_ISSUE" only) for `Issue` Tests, a numeric value or a strictly controlled vocabulary value (consisting of exactly "COMPLETE" or "NOT_COMPLETE" for `Measure` Tests, and a data structure (e.g., a list of key value pairs) for proposed changes for `Amendment` Tests.
-2. Response.status provides a controlled vocabulary, metadata concerning the success, failure, or problems with the Test.
-The Status also serves as a link to information about warning type values and where, with future development, probabilistic assertions about the likeliness of the value could be made.
+2. `Response.status` provides a controlled vocabulary, metadata concerning the success, failure, or problems with the Test.
+The Status also serves as a link to information about warning type values and where, with future development, probabilistic `Assertions` about the likeliness of the value could be made.
-3. Response.comment supplies human-readable text describing reasons for the Test result output.
+3. `Response.comment` supplies human-readable text describing reasons for the Test result output.

 A Response MUST be represented as either RDF or as a data structure.

 When responses are in the form of RDF, the RDF MUST meet the following conditions:

-1. The response MUST be an instance of bdqffdq:Assertion or one of its subclasses (bdqffdq:ValidationAssertion, bdqffdq:IssueAssertion, bdqffdq:MeasurementAssertion, bdqffdq:AmendmentAssertion).
-An instance of a subclass of bdqffdq:Assertion SHOULD be used.
+1. The Response MUST be an instance of `bdqffdq:Assertion` or one of its subclasses (`bdqffdq:ValidationAssertion`, `bdqffdq:IssueAssertion`, `bdqffdq:MeasurementAssertion`, `bdqffdq:AmendmentAssertion`).
+An instance of a subclass of `bdqffdq:Assertion` SHOULD be used.
-2. The Assertion MUST have exactly one bdqffdq:hasResponseStatus object property linking it to one of the named individuals that has type bdqffdq:ResponseStatus (bdqffdq:INTERNAL_PREREQUISITES_NOT_MET, bdqffdq:EXTERNAL_PREREQUISITES_NOT_MET, bdqffdq:NOT_AMENDED, bdqffdq:AMENDED, bdqffdq:FILLED_IN, or bdqffdq:RUN_HAS_RESULT).
+2. The `Assertion` MUST have exactly one `bdqffdq:hasResponseStatus` object property linking it to one of the named individuals that has type `bdqffdq:ResponseStatus` (`bdqffdq:INTERNAL_PREREQUISITES_NOT_MET`, `bdqffdq:EXTERNAL_PREREQUISITES_NOT_MET`, `bdqffdq:NOT_AMENDED`, `bdqffdq:AMENDED`, `bdqffdq:FILLED_IN`, or `bdqffdq:RUN_HAS_RESULT`).
-3. The Assertion MUST have a bdqffdq:hasResponseResult object property or bdqffdq:hasResponseResultValue data property, unless the object of the bdqffdq:hasResponseStatus indicates that none should be present.
+3. The `Assertion` MUST have a `bdqffdq:hasResponseResult` object property or `bdqffdq:hasResponseResultValue` data property, unless the object of the `bdqffdq:hasResponseStatus` indicates that none should be present.
-  - If the object of the bdqffdq:hasResponseStatus is bdqffdq:RUN_HAS_RESULT, then the instance of the Assertion MUST have one and only one bdqffdq:hasResponseResult object property linking it to one of the named individuals that has type bdqffdq:ResponseResult (bdqffdq:COMPLETE, bdqffdq:COMPLIANT, bdqffdq:IS_ISSUE, bdqffdq:NOT_COMPLETE, bdqffdq:NOT_COMPLIANT, bdqffdq:NOT_ISSUE, or bdqffdq:POTENTIAL_ISSUE).
+  - If the object of the `bdqffdq:hasResponseStatus` is `bdqffdq:RUN_HAS_RESULT`, then the instance of the `Assertion` MUST have one and only one `bdqffdq:hasResponseResult` object property linking it to one of the named individuals that has type `bdqffdq:ResponseResult` (`bdqffdq:COMPLETE`, `bdqffdq:COMPLIANT`, `bdqffdq:IS_ISSUE`, `bdqffdq:NOT_COMPLETE`, `bdqffdq:NOT_COMPLIANT`, `bdqffdq:NOT_ISSUE`, or `bdqffdq:POTENTIAL_ISSUE`).
-  - If the object of the bdqffdq:hasResponseStatus is one of bdqffdq:AMENDED or bdqffdq:FILLED_IN, then the instance of the Assertion MUST have one and only one bdqffdq:hasResponseResultValue data property linking it to structured data presenting the result of the Amendment.
-The string in the bdqffdq:hasResponseResultValue SHOULD be a JSON list of key:value pairs, where the keys are specific Information Elements (e.g., dwc:eventDate), and the values are the new values proposed by the Amendment.
+  - If the object of the `bdqffdq:hasResponseStatus` is one of `bdqffdq:AMENDED` or `bdqffdq:FILLED_IN`, then the instance of the `Assertion` MUST have one and only one `bdqffdq:hasResponseResultValue` data property linking it to structured data presenting the result of the `Amendment`.
+The string in the `bdqffdq:hasResponseResultValue` SHOULD be a JSON list of key:value pairs, where the keys are specific `Information Elements` (e.g., `dwc:eventDate`), and the values are the new values proposed by the `Amendment`.
-  - If the object of the bdqffdq:hasResponseStatus is one of bdqffdq:INTERNAL_PREREQUISITES_NOT_MET, bdqffdq:EXTERNAL_PREREQUISITES_NOT_MET, bdqffdq:NOT_AMENDED, then no bdqffdq:hasResponseResult SHOULD be present.
+  - If the object of the `bdqffdq:hasResponseStatus` is one of `bdqffdq:INTERNAL_PREREQUISITES_NOT_MET`, `bdqffdq:EXTERNAL_PREREQUISITES_NOT_MET`, `bdqffdq:NOT_AMENDED`, then no `bdqffdq:hasResponseResult` SHOULD be present.
-4. The Assertion MUST have at least one bdqffdq:hasResponseComment data property.
-This bdqffdq:hasResponseComment must provide a human readable text explanation of why the conclusion expressed in the Assertion was reached.
-The bdqffdq:hasResponseComment MAY be repeated to provide the comment in different languages.
-Each bdqffdq:hasResponseComment SHOULD be a independent and complete explanation.
+4. The `Assertion` MUST have at least one `bdqffdq:hasResponseComment` data property.
+This `bdqffdq:hasResponseComment` must provide a human readable text explanation of why the conclusion expressed in the `Assertion` was reached.
+The `bdqffdq:hasResponseComment` MAY be repeated to provide the comment in different languages.
+Each `bdqffdq:hasResponseComment` SHOULD be a independent and complete explanation.
-5. The Assertion MAY have a bdqffdq:hasResponseQualifier object property.
+5. The `Assertion` MAY have a `bdqffdq:hasResponseQualifier` object property.

 When the Response is represented as a data structure in a form other than RDF, the data structure MUST:

-1. Have properties corresponding to Response.status, Response.result, and Response.comment.
-These properties SHOULD have these names.
+1. Have properties corresponding to `Response.status`, `Response.result`, and `Response.comment`.
+These properties SHOULD have these labels.
-2. Have one Response.status property, containing a string constant that MUST be one of the local names of one of the named individuals in bdqffdq with a type bdqffdq:ResponseStatus ( "INTERNAL_PREREQUISITES_NOT_MET", "EXTERNAL_PREREQUISITES_NOT_MET", "NOT_AMENDED", "AMENDED", "FILLED_IN", or "RUN_HAS_RESULT").
+2. Have one `Response.status` property, containing a string constant that MUST be one of the local names of one of the named individuals in `bdqffdq:` with a type `bdqffdq:ResponseStatus` ("INTERNAL_PREREQUISITES_NOT_MET", "EXTERNAL_PREREQUISITES_NOT_MET", "NOT_AMENDED", "AMENDED", "FILLED_IN", or "RUN_HAS_RESULT"").
-3. Have one Response.result property.
+3. Have one `Response.result` property.
-  - If the Response.status is "RUN_HAS_RESULT" then the value of the Response.result property MUST be a string constant that is one of the local names of one of the named individuals of type bdqffdq:ResponseResult ("COMPLETE", "COMPLIANT", "IS_ISSUE", "NOT_COMPLETE", "NOT_COMPLIANT", "NOT_ISSUE", or "POTENTIAL_ISSUE").
+  - If the `Response.status` is "RUN_HAS_RESULT" then the value of the `Response.result` property MUST be a string constant that is one of the local names of one of the named individuals of type `bdqffdq:ResponseResult` ("COMPLETE", "COMPLIANT", "IS_ISSUE", "NOT_COMPLETE", "NOT_COMPLIANT", "NOT_ISSUE", or "POTENTIAL_ISSUE").
-  -  If the Response.status is one of  "AMENDED" or "FILLED_IN" then the value of the Response.result property MUST be structured data presenting the result of the Amendment.
-The string in the Response.result SHOULD be a JSON list of key:value pairs, where the keys are specific Information Elements (e.g., dwc:eventDate), and the values are the new values proposed by the Amendment.
+  -  If the `Response.status` is one of  "AMENDED" or "FILLED_IN" then the value of the `Response.result` property MUST be structured data presenting the result of the `Amendment`.
+The string in the `Response.result` SHOULD be a JSON list of key:value pairs, where the keys are specific `Information Elements` (e.g., `dwc:eventDate`), and the values are the new values proposed by the `Amendment`.
-  - If the Response.status is one of "INTERNAL_PREREQUISITES_NOT_MET", "EXTERNAL_PREREQUISITES_NOT_MET", or "NOT_AMENDED", then the Response.result MUST be empty or null.
+  - If the `Response.status` is one of "INTERNAL_PREREQUISITES_NOT_MET", "EXTERNAL_PREREQUISITES_NOT_MET", or "NOT_AMENDED", then the `Response.result` MUST be empty or null.
-4. Have one Response.comment property.
-This Response.comment must provide a human readable text explanation of why the conclusion expressed in the Assertion was reached.
-Internationalization of content of the Response.comment MAY be provided, nothing in this section should be taken as a constraint on how that may be accomplished.
+4. Have one `Response.comment` property.
+This `Response.comment` must provide a human readable text explanation of why the conclusion expressed in the `Assertion` was reached.
+Internationalization of content of the `Response.comment` MAY be provided, nothing in this section should be taken as a constraint on how that may be accomplished.
-5. A Response.qualifier property may be included.
+5. A `Response.qualifier` property may be included to provide additional information.

-Nothing in this section should be taken as constraining how data quality reports are presented to consumers of those reports, so long as all three elements of Response.result, Response.status, and Response.comment can be accessed.
+Nothing in this section should be taken as constraining how `Data Quality Reports` are presented to consumers of those reports, so long as all three elements of `Response.result`, `Response.status`, and `Response.comment` can be accessed.

 Nothing in this section should be taken as constraining internationalization and languages of labels applied to human readable presentations of Responses from Tests.

-Nothing in this section should be taken as a requirement for a particular format or serialization of bdqffdq:Assertions or Responses.
-Implementations MAY serialize Assertions in any appropriate form for the context.
-When Assertions are wrapped in oa:Annotations or presented as linked open data, an RDF representation SHOULD be used.
+Nothing in this section should be taken as a requirement for a particular format or serialization of `bdqffdq:Assertions` or Responses. `Implementations` MAY serialize `Assertions` in any appropriate form for the context.
+When `Assertions` are wrapped in `oa:Annotations` or presented as linked open data, an RDF representation SHOULD be used.

-Nothing in this section should be taken as a requirement to how bdqffdq:Assertions or Responses are to be presented to consumers of data quality reports.
-Implementations MAY present the results of Tests in any form appropriate for their consumers, so long as none of the required information is suppressed.
+Nothing in this section should be taken as a requirement to how `bdqffdq:Assertions` or Responses are to be presented to consumers of `Data Quality Reports`. `Implementations` MAY present the results of Tests in any form appropriate for their consumers, so long as none of the required information is suppressed.

 ### 3.2 Resource Types (normative)

-Each BDQ Test (each instance of a bdqffdq:DataQualityNeed) MUST have exactly one bdqffdq:hasResourceType object property that relates the Test to a ResourceType of bdqffdq:SingleRecord or bdqffdq:MultiRecord.
+Each BDQ Test (each instance of a `bdqffdq:DataQualityNeed`) MUST have exactly one `bdqffdq:hasResourceType` object property that relates the Test to a `Resource Type` of `bdqffdq:SingleRecord` or `bdqffdq:MultiRecord`.

 Tests operate on data.
 Data may be understood as representing a single record or multiple records.
-The single record (bdqffdq:SingleRecord) BDQ Tests MAY be applied to a single [Simple Darwin Core](https://dwc.tdwg.org/simple/)), or to a single instance of a Darwin Core Occurrence, Taxon, Event, or other class, and MAY extend across one to many relations from that class instance to instances of classes of other types in a structured representation of Darwin Core data (Wieczorek et al 2012).
-For example, a BDQ SingleRecord Test (that is, a BDQ Test with a bdqffdq:hasResourceType of bdqffdq:SingleRecord) SHOULD NOT take multiple rows of Simple Darwin Core as input.
-A BDQ SingleRecord Test SHOULD NOT take multiple objects of the same core type in structured Darwin Core as input (for example, input Darwin Core data in RDF should be presented to a BDQ SingleRecord Test one dwc:Occurrence at a time, although the Occurrence could be linked to multiple other instances of other classes such as dwc:Identifications or dwc:Events).
+The `Single Record` (`bdqffdq:SingleRecord`) BDQ Tests MAY be applied to a single [Simple Darwin Core](https://dwc.tdwg.org/simple/)) record, or to a single instance of a Darwin Core `dwc:Occurrence`, `dwc:Taxon`, `dwc:Event`, or other class, and MAY extend across one to many relations from that class instance to instances of classes of other types in a structured representation of Darwin Core data (Wieczorek et al. 2012).
+For example, a BDQ `Single Record` Test SHOULD NOT take multiple rows of Simple Darwin Core as input.
+A BDQ `Single Record` Test SHOULD NOT take multiple objects of the same core type in structured Darwin Core as input (for example, input Darwin Core data in RDF should be presented to a BDQ `Single Record` Test one `dwc:Occurrence` at a time, although the `dwc:Occurrence` could be linked to multiple other instances of other classes such as `dwc:Identifications`).

-The BDQ Test [ISSUE_ANNOTATION_NOTEMPTY](../terms/bdqtest/index.md#ISSUE_ANNOTATION_NOTEMPTY) similarly operates on a single Simple Darwin Core record, or a single core Darwin Core class instance, and asks whether Annotations exist related to that class, here this standard encourages the implementation of a standard for annotating dwc:Occurrence records beyond the [Darwin Core Terms](https://dwc.tdwg.org/list/) (Darwin Core Maintenance Group 2021).
+The BDQ Test [ISSUE_ANNOTATION_NOTEMPTY](../terms/bdqtest/index.md#ISSUE_ANNOTATION_NOTEMPTY) similarly operates on a single Simple Darwin Core record, or a single core Darwin Core class instance, and asks whether `Annotations` exist related to that class, here this standard encourages the implementation of a standard for annotating `dwc:Occurrence` records beyond the [Darwin Core Terms](https://dwc.tdwg.org/list/) (Darwin Core Maintenance Group 2021).

-BDQ MultiRecord (bdqffdq:MultiRecord) Tests operate on a dataset as a whole.
-BDQ MultiRecord Tests in bdqtest: sum up results across all records for each bdqffdq:SingleRecord Test.
+BDQ `Multi Record` (`bdqffdq:MultiRecord`) Tests operate on a dataset as a whole.
+BDQ `Multi Record` Tests in `bdqtest:` sum up results across all records for each `bdqffdq:SingleRecord` Test.

 ### 3.3 Parameterizing the Tests (normative)

-Where a Test is parameterized, a parameter (e.g., bdq:sourceAuthority) is specified in the text of the bdqffdq:hasExpectedResponse data type property of the instance of the bdqffdq:Specification for the Test.
-Such a bdqffdq:Specification MUST also have a bdqffdq:hasArgument object property linking it to an instance of a bdqffdq:Argument, which MUST have a bdqffdq:hasArgumentValue data type property carrying the default value for the parameter, and this bdqffdq:Argument MUST have a bdqffdq:hasParameter object property linking it to a bdqffdq:Parameter.
-The bdqffdq:Parameter SHOULD be a class instance in the bdq: namespace (e.g., bdq:sourceAuthority).
+Where a Test is parameterized, a `Parameter` (e.g., `bdq:sourceAuthority`) is specified in the text of the `bdqffdq:hasExpectedResponse` data type property of the instance of the `bdqffdq:Specification` for the Test.
+Such a `bdqffdq:Specification` MUST also have a `bdqffdq:hasArgument` object property linking it to an instance of a `bdqffdq:Argument`, which MUST have a `bdqffdq:hasArgumentValue` data type property carrying the default value for the `Parameter`, and this `bdqffdq:Argument` MUST have a `bdqffdq:hasParameter` object property linking it to a `bdqffdq:Parameter`.
+The `bdqffdq:Parameter` SHOULD be a class instance in the `bdq:` namespace (e.g., `bdq:sourceAuthority`).

-The instance of the bdqffdq:Specification SHOULD have a bdqffdq:hasAuthoritiesDefaults data type property containing the parameters, default values, and references to resources, including API endpoints that would provide access to values in the authority.
+An instance of the `bdqffdq:Specification` SHOULD have a `bdqffdq:hasAuthoritiesDefaults` data type property containing the parameters, default values, and references to resources, including API endpoints that would provide access to values in the authority.

 These elements MUST be understood in concert.

-Values of bdqffdq:hasAuthoritiesDefaults SHOULD be a text string listing parameters in the form of a semicolon-delimited list of one or more of the following:
+Values of `bdqffdq:hasAuthoritiesDefaults` SHOULD be a text string listing `Parameters` in the form of a semicolon-delimited list of one or more of the following:

 - parameter default = "default value"
 - parameter default = "default value" {[resource]}
 - parameter default = "default value" {[resource]} {API endpoint [resource]}

-The bdqffdq:hasAuthoritiesDefaults data property MAY be used without corresponding bdqffdq:Arguments and bdqffdq:Parameters when a Test is not parameterized, but a bdq:sourceAuthority is mentioned within a bdqffdq:hasExpectedResponse for the bdqffdq:Specification and the bdqffdq:hasAuthoritiesDefaults provides details on this Source Authority.
+The `bdqffdq:hasAuthoritiesDefaults` data property MAY be used without corresponding `bdqffdq:Arguments` and `bdqffdq:Parameters` when a Test is not parameterized, but a `bdq:sourceAuthority` is mentioned within a `bdqffdq:hasExpectedResponse` for the `bdqffdq:Specification` and the `bdqffdq:hasAuthoritiesDefaults` provides details on this `sourceAuthority`.
 This usage allows for simpler and easier-to-read expected responses.

-Section [2.3.2 Reading a Specification](../guide/implementers/index.md#232-reading-a-specification) of the [BDQ Implementer's Guide](../guide/implementers/index.md) contains additional guidance for handling parameters in BDQ Test implementations.
+Section [2.3.2 Reading a Specification](../guide/implementers/index.md#232-reading-a-specification) of the [BDQ Implementer's Guide](../guide/implementers/index.md) contains additional guidance for handling parameters in BDQ Test `Implementations`.

 #### 3.3.1 Parameter Examples (non-normative)

-Example values for bdqffdq:hasAuthoritiesDefaults:
+Example values for `bdqffdq:hasAuthoritiesDefaults`:

      bdq:earliestValidDate default ="1582-11-15"

      bdq:sourceAuthority default = "GBIF Backbone Taxonomy" {[https://doi.org/10.15468/39omei]} {API endpoint [https://api.gbif.org/v1/species?datasetKey=d7dddbf4-2cf0-4f39-9b2a-bb099caae36c&amp;name=]}

-Example RDF fragment showing use of Arguments and hasAuthoritiesDefaults:
+Example RDF fragment showing use of `Arguments` and `bdqffdq:hasAuthoritiesDefaults`:

     <rdf:Description rdf:about="urn:uuid:9f12e2c3-17ac-42c0-91f4-c40a02d3f133">
         <rdf:type rdf:resource="bdqffdq:Argument"/>